angelesaldunate/angelesaldunate.github.io/index.md

 layout: home
 title: Me
 tags: []
-description: I'm a Computer Science MSci student adventuring in machine learning and contributing to NLP in Spanish.
+description: I'm a Computer Science MSci student contributing to NLP in Spanish using machine learning.

 ---